marvincaspar/ioBroker.sunnyportal/README.md

 ## sunnyportal adapter for ioBroker

-Fetch data from Sunny Poral
+Fetch data from Sunny Portal

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later